jomaway/typst-teacher-templates/README.md

 # typst-teacher-tools (ttt)

 Collection of tools, which makes the teacher life easier.
-This repo contains multiple packages and templates.
+This repo contains one package and some templates.

-> Old version of this repo is still available under the branch [deprecated](https://github.com/jomaway/typst-teacher-templates/tree/deprecated)

 ⚠️ **Still a work in progress**